JosephVC/Python_PDF_OCR/project_notes.md

 **pdfminer.six - https://pdfminersix.readthedocs.io/en/latest/index.html - can be used to extract particular page numbers to text; maybe convert those back to pdf?**

+3.26.20 - There seems to be no real way to get around needing to convert a portion of text, whether it's from a pdf or some other format, to an image **first** and then applying OCR to the text in the image.
+I got a bit excited and confused thinking I found a way around this.
+So, as long as I can
+- split up a multi-page pdf into multiple images,
+- then iterate over those images to OCR them,
+- **then** convert the OCR'd images back into pdf format

+I'll be good.

 ## TASK LIST - OCR project